+Welcome to my webpage.
+I am an assistant professor at The University of Scranton in the Department of Mathematics.
 For research, I’m mostly interested in questions of applied probability and analysis.
 My major research goal is to explain, on a rigorous level, the role of topology and randomness in biology and material science at multiple scales.
 For finding effective behavior, this often involves using various limit theorems of SDEs.
-Simulation also plays an important role for conjectures (and sanity checks!).
+I very much like to prove things, but simulation also plays an important role for conjectures (and sanity checks!).

 Some areas that I find particularly interesting are

 - High dimensional particle systems and kinetic theory